decidim-ice/decidim-module-decidim_awesome/README.md

 bundle exec rails decidim_decidim_awesome:install:migrations bundle exec rails db:migrate
 ```

+The correct version of Decidim Awesome should resolved automatically by the Bundler.
+However you can force some specific version using `gem "decidim-decidim_awesome", "~> 0.8.0"` in the Gemfile.

 Depending on your Decidim version, choose the corresponding Awesome version to ensure compatibility: